PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One2.md

 The long walk (mostly in silence) gave Tom ample time to muse.
 Dreaming up scenarios starring jealous people at the village, an intuitive cry reminded her: be discrete.
 Progress along the south trail that morning was pleasant enough, but they pushed themselves hard with no stopping.

 The forest thinned and the trail became a road.
 It was afternoon by the time they could see the dotted buildings far in the distance.
 Two rolling hills to cross, they could be there before dark.
-They hurried to Toms fastest.
+They hurried to Tom’s fastest.

 By early afternoon the two had reached the village.
 Kim carried Tom piggy back for the last stretch and he was exhausted.
 Tom jumped down fidgeting her legs back to normal.
 With her feet on the ground and her legs becoming legs again she assessed their destination.
 They had been to this place recently, when fleeing the giants.